Get Your Best Mortgage Deal... FOR FREE!

 Shared ownership staircasing is the practice of gradually increasing your property holdings over time, like climbing a staircase step by step; or in this instance, by purchasing multiple shares at once.

-Staircasing may be repeated up to three times, though it’s essential that the terms and conditions with your housing provider be checked first as housing associations tend to have different criteria.
+Staircasing may be repeated up to three times.
+However, the terms and conditions with your housing provider must be checked first as housing associations tend to have different criteria.

 There are two key ways you can increase your shares: